Rhode Island · Statewide Landlord-Tenant Law

 Rhode Island Tenant Screening Laws

 Rhode Island tenant screening runs on the federal Fair Credit Reporting Act plus state fair housing law.
 A landlord must obtain written consent before pulling a consumer report, apply consistent written criteria to every applicant, and send a pre-adverse action notice with a copy of the report followed by an adverse action notice when a report drives a denial.
-There is no statutory cap on the application fee, but it must be reasonable and disclosed.
+Rhode Island bans the rental application fee outright: since January 1, 2024, section 34-18-59 forbids a landlord, lessor, sub-lessor, real estate broker, property management company or their designee to require or demand that a prospective tenant pay a rental application fee.
+A criminal background check or credit report may still be required, but no charge at all may be made for one the applicant supplies that was issued within ninety days, any other charge may not exceed the actual cost, and the applicant must be given a copy of the report.

 Source of income is a protected class under Rhode Island General Laws section 34-37-4, so a landlord generally cannot reject an applicant simply because rent would be paid with a housing voucher.
 Rhode Island fair housing law also protects sexual orientation, gender identity, domestic-violence-victim status, and age on top of the federal classes, and criminal history requires an individualized assessment rather than a blanket ban.
 See the full compliance walkthrough in our guide to Rhode Island tenant screening laws.